Lyla-Fischer/purposefully_complicated/README.md

 (14) Translate the “hello world” string.

+(15) Display a localized datetime.

 Milestone 6: a11y
 ===

-(15) Make the app accessible to screen readers
+(16) Make the app accessible to screen readers

 Milestone 7: documentation
 ===

-(16) Document all of the API endpoints (you know, in case anyone else wants to make a custom front-end)
+(17) Document all of the API endpoints (you know, in case anyone else wants to make a custom front-end)